 The action-state occupancy of a two-steps path is additive,

 $C_i^{(2)} \equiv \sum_{jk} p_{ij} p_{jk} C(p_{ij} p_{jk}) = C_i^{(1)} + \sum_{j} p_{ij} C_j^{(1)}$

 for any choice of the $p_{ij}$ and initial $x_i$ } \end{enumerate}

 Condition {\em 1} simply states that occupancy gain from an initial action-state is defined over the transition probabilities to successor action-states in a sample space.
-Condition {\em 2} implies that performing a low probability transition leads to a higher occupancy of the successor states than performing performing a high probability transition.
-This is because performing a rare transitions allows the agent to occupy an space that was left initially unoccupied.
+Condition {\em 2} implies that performing a low probability transition leads to a higher occupancy of the successor states than performing a high probability transition.
+This is because performing a rare transition allows the agent to occupy a space that was left initially unoccupied.
 Condition {\em 3} imposes smoothness of the measure.

 In Condition {\em 4} we have defined the occupancy of the successor action-states (one-step paths) in the Markov chain as the expected occupancy gain.
 Condition {\em 4} is the central property, and it imposes that the occupancy of action-states paths with two steps can be broken down into a sum of the occupancies of action-states at each time step.
 Note that the action-state path occupancy can be written as